Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

 <p>It's another method in <code>User</code> model, shouldn't the models be thin?
-Well, it's not business logic involving some complex actions, these are just domain methods for user to handle it's own state (or the profile's state which is rather an implementation detail in this case), it looks like a model's responsibility, so it's a right place to add this kind of logic, much better than using e.g. <code>update</code> method on registration profile outside the models.</p>
+Well, it's not business logic involving some complex actions, these are just domain methods for user to handle it's own state (or the profile's state which is rather an implementation detail in this case), it looks like a model's responsibility so it's a right place to add this kind of logic, much better than using e.g. <code>update</code> method on registration profile outside the models.</p>

 <p>We completed another feature: user can confirm his/her account.
 There's only one feature left: sign in.
 Let's test drive it starting from acceptance test again: when the user exists and is confirmed, we let the user sign in, if exists but is not confirmed yet we render proper info and if the email/password combination is invalid, we also want to display proper info.
 Capybara test for these specs may look like this:</p>